Optimizing Sampling Patterns for Compressed Sensing MRI with Diffusion Generative Models: Methods

-In reality, we only have access to a score network and a surrogate form of the score of the time-dependent likelihood from Eq.~\eqref{eq:dps}.
+In practice, we only have access to a score network and a surrogate form of the score of the time-dependent likelihood from Eq.~\eqref{eq:dps}.
 Therefore, a tractable approximation of the expectation in Eq.~\eqref{eq:posterior_tweedie} is